github/docs/content/education/explore-the-benefits-of-teaching-and-learning-with-github-education/github-global-campus-for-educators-and-researchers/about-github-global-campus-for-educators-and-researchers.md

 ---
 title: 'About GitHub Global Campus for educators and researchers'
-intro: '{% data variables.product.prodname_global_campus %} offers a variety of tools to help educators and researchers work more effectively inside and outside of the classroom.'
+intro: '{% data variables.product.prodname_global_campus %} offers educators and researchers a central place to access tools and resources for working more effectively inside and outside of the classroom.'
 redirect_from:
   - /education/teach-and-learn-with-github-education/about-github-education-for-educators-and-researchers
   - /github/teaching-and-learning-with-github-education/about-github-education-for-educators-and-researchers